Every driver on the road has the responsibility to be as safe as possible—both for their own sake and for the safety of everyone else on the road.

 In Indiana, like in all other states, it’s illegal to drive a vehicle while under the influence of alcohol or drugs.
 The difference in levels of intoxication or impairment only determines the extent of the criminal penalties you receive for breaking the law.

-If you or a loved one have been injured as a result of an impaired driving accident, contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of an impaired driving accident, contact an Indianapolis auto accident attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.